A guide to Phase LED animations

 1. Power and connection

-When the Remotes are placed on the Phase Receiver, they automatically start charging if your Phase is connected to a computer or power outlet.
-The normal animation on the Remotes’ LED is an upwards movement (as if the Remotes are filling) and the LED dots on the Phase Receiver should be showing an inside-to-outside motion.
+When the Remotes are placed on the powered Phase Receiver, they automatically start charging.
+The Remotes’ LED will display an upward movement (as if they were filling up), while the LED dots on the Phase Receiver will show an outward motion.

 3. Linking your Remotes